schart/Wiki-Note/README.md

 About Notification:

         If notification "ForWhose" value equal to 0 that notification get mean "for everyone", but "ForWhose" value if equal to "spesific a user id" get secret for this user.

+Give permission:
+        This permission for manage Notifications, Notes, user etc.
+        And only Ompiyotent/Owner can give this permission to you!